 In an already competitive marketplace, new automotive technology startups like Carvana are rapidly growing by catering to the supposed consumer desire for “convenience.”

-In fact, following a successful Q2 and Q3 in 2018, Carvana is only projected for continual growth in the coming years.
+In fact, following a successful 2018, Carvana is only projected for continual growth in the coming years.
 That’s why some in the industry argue that it’s getting harder for traditional dealerships to keep up with the fast-paced, internet-centric trend.

 Long story short, if Carvana isn’t on your radar, it should be.
 They’ve already established car vending machines in 9 U.S. markets, and with the addition of their online buying options, Carvana’s retail reach already covers over half of the U.S. population with plans to expand.

 That’s bad news for traditional dealerships…or is it?

 Well, people love convenience.
 That’s why companies like Amazon and Uber have flourished.
 Customers crave the convenience of two-day shipping and Uber Eats.

 In addition to a car vending machine being exciting, the convenience factor alone is enough to attract some customers to these flashy new buying options and away from traditional dealerships.